 You’ll possibly develop one that you are more proficient in than the other, but that doesn’t mean everyone will feel the same way.
 It really boils down to it being a personal preference on your part.

 How do drawing and painting differ?
 A drawing usually involves creating lines and shapes using a pencil.
 Or charcoal.
 Or pen and ink.

 Drawings are often executed in a single color, but it’s not uncommon for colored pencil drawings to utilize various colors.
 Drawing focuses typically on lines and different values.

 Drawing focuses typically on lines and different values.

 Painting, on the other hand, typically focuses on color and form.

 Painting, on the other hand, typically focuses on color and form.
-There are monochromatic paintings out there, so this definition is far from an exact science.
+There are monochromatic paintings, so this definition is far from an exact science.
 Paintings don’t usually utilize lines; instead, they use color and value to create shapes.

 Confused yet?
-That’s because this is all about art, and art is about breaking the rules.
-You can paint with dry media, or you can create drawings with wet media.
+This is all about art, and art is about breaking the rules.
+You can paint with dry media or create drawings with wet media.
 It’s all about creating something unique and original, so don’t worry about labeling something like a drawing or painting.
-Instead, focus on the creative process, and creating something you can be proud of.
+Instead, focus on the creative process and creating something you can be proud of.